 * Submerging in unhygienic bodies of water such as lakes, pools, hot tubs, etc. for at least 2-4 weeks, after initial piercing Or, if you MUST cover the wound using a waterproof wound-sealant bandage (such as 3M™ Nexcare™ Clean Seals).
 These are available at most drugstores.

 * All beauty & personal care products on or around the piercing including cosmetics, lotions, oils, sprays, tanning beds, direct sunlight, etc. for 6-8 weeks

 * Hanging charms or any object from your jewelry until the piercing is fully healed.

-* Always leave jewelry in Even old or well-healed piercing can shrink or close in minutes even after having been there for years.
+* Always leave jewelry in, even old or well-healed piercings can shrink or close in minutes even after having been there for years.
 If removed, re-insertion can be difficult or impossible.
 With clean hands or paper product, be sure to regularly check threaded ends on your jewelry for tightness.

 ("Righty-tighty, lefty-loosey.")
 Unless there is a problem with the size, style, or material of the initial jewelry, leave it in the place for the entire healing period.

 See a qualified piercer to perform any jewelry change that becomes necessary during healing.
 Contact your piercer if your jewelry must be removed (such as for a medical procedure).
 There are non-metallic jewelry alternatives available at our Studio.